leilafarsani/cues/README.md

 I try to update my Home Component in page.jsx file with semantic HTML that I need to use to develop the homepage of my application.
 ##### I shall use some specific classes in Tailwind
 ### Note that Whenever we see underscore it means they came from my own styling in global.css
+## Navbar
+I created and imported Nav component in layout.jsx and put it as <Nav/> in the the main section, above the {children}, so my navbar can be shown in my entire application.
+### For creating the navbar I first imported Link from Next/link so that allows me to move to the other pages in my application.
+#### I also import the image tag for Next/image that is going to automatically optimize the images for us.
+#### I also imported signIn, signOut, useSession, getProviders from next-auth/'react.
+These utility function are going to make sign-in and sign-out flow very simple.

+#### Finally I created the jsx part of my navigation bar.